Alex-T-Sharipov/Epigenetic_Clocks/README.md

 ## Usage
 In order to successfully run the code in this repository, you will need to complete the following steps:

-1. Clone the repository into your local machine
+1. Clone the repository into your local machine.
-2. In the root folder of the repository, unzip the Dataset.zip file
+2. In the root folder of the repository, unzip the Dataset.zip file.
 3. Set up python virtual environment with the following commands:

 ```